Our Club

 MEET OUR INSTRUCTORS

 Ivan started Aikido in 1985 in the St. John’s YMCA youth aikido program with Dave and Heather Tucker.
 From 1990 he trained with Al Skehen taking his Shodan (first black belt) test in 1994.
 He then spent seven years training in Ontario and Alberta before returning home to Newfoundland in 2002 when he rejoined MUN Aikikai.
 Besides his original instructors, his strongest aikido influences have been Bill Collins, Fran Turner, Shin Chin and Yumi Nakamura along with Yukio Kawahara and Hayato Osawa.
 He was named a CAF Shidoin in 2019 and promoted to Godan (fifth black belt) in 2021.
-He has been teaching children’s and adult aikido for almost 30 years and been chief instructor at Avalon Aikikai since 2020.
+He has been teaching children’s and adult aikido for over 30 years and been chief instructor at Avalon Aikikai since 2020.
+In 2024 he started formal training in Iaido and is now ranked 1st kyu in that art.

 Chief Instructor